JoshData/jot/README.md

 		"key2": 20
 	}

 How do you merge changes?
-In operational transform, changes are represented
+In operational transformation, changes are represented
 structurally:

 	A = [("rename" : "key1" => "title"), ("rename" : "key2" => "count")]